TRANSGENDER HEALTH: OUR TEAM

-Nohemi Lopez (she/her or they/them) is the Transgender Navigator Specialist for Riverside and San Diego Counties.
+Nohemi Lopez (they/them or she) is the Transgender Navigator Specialist for Riverside and San Diego Counties.
 A native of San Bernardino, Nohemi is dedicated to the social and economic well-being of her community and is regularly involved in grassroots movements surrounding its progress, and also volunteers as a facilitator for Rainbow Pride Youth Alliance’s Caregiver support groups.

 Nohemi has two BA degrees in Psychology and Human Development and is working towards an MSW.
-Her passion lies in social justice, and inclusive sexual health education for the youth of all identities.
-She is also fluent in Spanish.
+Their passion lies in social justice, and inclusive sexual health education for the youth of all identities.
+Nohemi is also fluent in Spanish.
 (Habla español)

 Transgender Navigator Specialist,

 Mateo Williamson (he/him) is the Transgender Navigator Specialist for the desert region in the Department of Transgender Medicine.
 He works primarily at the Stonewall, DHS Specialty, and Centro Medico clinics.
 Mateo studied Microbiology and Spanish in Tucson, where began his gender transition eight years ago.
 He found support in Arizona’s trans community and wants to share that sense of belonging with others.

 He is passionate about youth advocacy, mental health, and interfaith work.
 Mateo worked with migrants for four years across the Nogales, Sonora border and with homeless youth in Newark as a Global Health Fellow.

 He enjoyed his time as a scorpion sting specialist with Poison Control.
 He has been stung 3 times, which made him highly qualified for the job.
 He is also fluent in Spanish.
 (Habla español)